 It seems like public transport is just not taking a break.
 There are so many new projects across Australia that it’s a little hard to keep up with.
 One particular project that stands out recently is the 10 year project in Melbourne that promises pedestrians and cyclists that they will be able to safely travel around.
 The project allows more space for these commuters so that they don’t have to worry about passing over each other to get to places.
 Here are more details as to why this project has been proposed

-As more people reside in Melbourne, the less space people really have.
+As more people move to Melbourne, the less space people really have.
 Cities are already busy enough as it is, so add on the annual population growth and you’re soon to trip over people as you navigate your way through the city.
 It’s even estimated by the Lord Mayor Sally Capp that by 2036, there’ll be over 500,000 more people within the City of Melbourne carrying on with their daily lives.
 That’s a lot of people to be in the same city with, and there are no signs of this really stopping so the transport project is aiming to help out the people.

 Pedestrians and Cyclists